cldeluna/fuzzy_wuzzy_examples/README.md

 **Line 44** sets an empty variable to hold the **match value** (the address from the detail data frame).

 The **args** variable is defined as a list and it has the column values from the detail data frame "Address" column so that we can iterate through that list looking for the specific **row_val**.
-Specifically the row_val passed to the function will be compared agains this list of addresses from the detail data frame, **df_det['Address']** :
+Specifically the row_val passed to the function will be compared against this list of addresses from the detail data frame, **df_det['Address']** :

 ```python
                                             Address